Going to extremes to predict natural disasters

-“Extreme events like dust storms, droughts and floods can affect communities and damage infrastructure,” said Sabrina Vettori, a doctoral student cosupervised by Distinguished Professor Marc Genton and Assistant Professor Raphaël Huser of Applied Mathematics and Computational Science.
-“Modeling and forecasting extremes is very challenging and requires flexible, yet interpretable, models with sound theoretical underpinning—criteria that are exponentially more difficult to meet as the data dimensionality increases,” she explained.
+“Extreme events like dust storms, droughts and floods can affect communities and damage infrastructure,” says Sabrina Vettori, a doctoral student cosupervised by Marc Genton and Raphaël Huser.
+“Modeling and forecasting extremes is very challenging and requires flexible, yet interpretable, models with sound theoretical underpinning—criteria that are exponentially more difficult to meet as the data dimensionality increases,” she explains.

 Increasing the dimensionality or number of observation variables (like temperature and wind speed) dramatically increases the predictive power of a simulation model, but the statistical dexterity needed to correctly pick out and predict the combination of conditions leading to extreme events is immense.